dsl-logo

 Depending on the lender, you may have the option to include a balloon payment as part of your chattel mortgage.
 This is a lump-sum residual repayment due at the end of your loan term to pay the remaining loan balance.
 The balloon payment can range from 20-40% of your loan amount depending on how your finance is structured.

-Opting for a balloon payment option reduces your regular repayments which can help preserve cash flow, although you’ll owe a larger sum at the end of the loan term.
+Opting for a balloon payment reduces your regular repayments which can help preserve cash flow, although you’ll owe a larger sum at the end of the loan term.
 A balloon payment usually means overall interest costs on a chattel mortgage will be higher.

-Chattel mortgage with & without balloon payment example calculation
+Chattel mortgage with & without balloon payment

 Loan amount